kevalnagda/movieapp/README.md

 # Movieapp

-A Docker image with Flask application backed with Gunicorn and Nginx.
+A Dockerized Flask application backed with Gunicorn and Nginx.

 ## Description